gaddin/KernelDev/README.md

 # DISCLAIMER
-I don't go to University or anything.
-Everything you see is self taught.<br>Expect some real bad code and horribly written comments.
+I don't study Computer Science or anything i am just interested in this topic.<br> Everything you see is self taught.<br>
-I have literally no idea what i'm doing.
+Expect some real bad code and horribly written comments.<br> I have literally no idea what i'm doing.
 Everything you see is the product of my extensive research and study.<br>
 Having that out of the way.<br>You basically have full access to the complete source code and can do with it whatever you want (credits not needed but appreciated :) ).